 NURSE-OC Postgraduate Nurse Practitioner Residency Program

-The NP Residency program is a structured, full-time postgraduate training program designed to support newly graduated nurse practitioners in transitioning to clinical practice.
-The program emphasizes advanced clinical decision-making in a safety-net setting, with a strong focus on caring for underserved populations and fostering interdisciplinary collaboration .
+The NURSE-OC Family Nurse Practitioner (FNP) Residency Program is a structured, full-time postgraduate training program designed to support newly graduated nurse practitioners in transitioning to clinical practice.
+It emphasizes advanced clinical decision-making in a safety-net setting, with a strong focus on caring for underserved populations and fostering interdisciplinary collaboration.

 Eligibility & Application